nobodyisnobody/nobodyisnobody/README.md

 hacking hardware, low-level stuff, with a preference for binary exploitation.

+if you want to ask questions or discuss, or propose me a job

 📫 You can contact me on discord --> nobodyisnobody#5709

 *nobodyisnobody, still hacking....*